 2. Select the logo you want your subscribers to see in their inbox

-- The third consideration is the logo you would like to use in your emails.
-So far, BIMI only accepts SVG images.
-The image has to be square and contain only the logo, without any additional text.
+- BIMI works with SVG images.
+The SVG image has to be squared logo, without any additional text.
 Store the logo in HTTPS and type the URL in the DNS TXT record.

-3. Determine how to measure the impact of BIMI implementation once you have set it up
+4. How to measure the impact of a BIMI implementation

-- It’s essential to track the effects of your BIMI implementation.
-You can have before and after BIMI implementation metrics to measure this.
-Doing so, you will know if your clicks increased and compare this with your generated revenue.
+- It’s recommended to track the effects of your BIMI implementation.
+Doing so, you will know if your clicks and or open-rates have been increased.

-In order to implement a BIMI record, you have to create a DNS TXT record that your domain will use.
+In order to publish a BIMI record, you have to create a DNS TXT record that can be used by the domain.

 Select your domain and selector